Must Try Food in Paris

 10. Steak Tartare

 You can find steak tartare in most brasseries and Parisian bistros.
-However, when you’re eating raw meat, you want to make sure that you have quality meat and it’s prepared correctly so don’t order a tartare anywhere.
+However, when you’re eating raw meat, you want to make sure that you have quality meat and that it’s prepared correctly, so don’t order a tartare anywhere.

 11. Coq au Vin

-Another popular Paris food that you need to try is the Coq au Vin, which is rooster braised with red wine, usually from the Burgundy wine region.
+Another of the must-try foods in Paris is the Coq au Vin, which is rooster braised with red wine, usually from the Burgundy wine region.

 Coq au Vin is originally from the regions of Auvergne – Bourgogne but it is very common to find it also in Paris.

-Coq au vin is often served with vegetables, garlic, and, of course, a glass of red wine.
-Coq au vin is a classic of the Parisian bistro menu.
-The best place in Paris to try coq au vin, however, is La Jacobine in the Latin Quarter.
+Coq au Vin is often served with vegetables, garlic, and, of course, a glass of red wine.
+Coq au Vin is a classic of the Parisian bistro menu.
+The best place in Paris to try Coq au Vin is La Jacobine (59-61 Rue Saint-André des Arts) in the Latin Quarter.

 Read more about food in Paris